NeilNjae/nominet-quick-start-ai/4.image-classification/conv_nn.md

          )
 ```

 We can see how the accuracy of the model changes over training.
-We can also see that the accuracy when using the validation accuracy is similar to the training data.
+We can also see that the accuracy when using the validation data is similar to the training data.

 ```python
 acc = history.history['accuracy']